 What is Digital Transformation?

-While digital transformation does involve the application of new technology, bringing all your operations onto the cloud won’t magically empower your organization with some sort of digital wizarding powers.
-While moving to the cloud may be a great idea for your organization (or adopting any other new technologies), you won’t reap the rewards of a digital transformation without enacting actual change within your organization.
+Digital transformation does involve the application of new technology.
+But bringing all your operations onto the cloud won’t magically empower your organization with some sort of digital wizard powers.
+While moving to the cloud or adopting other new technologies may be a great idea for your organization, you won’t reap the rewards of a digital transformation without enacting actual change within your organization.

 The reality is that digital transformation looks different for every organization, and this reality makes describing the steps necessary for a digital transformation tricky at best.
 But digital transformations can be better defined by talking in terms of what the end goal of a digital transformation is: the creation of a digital platform.